Anita Page

 Anita Page (born Anita Evelyn Pomares; August 4, 1910 – September 6, 2008) was an American film actress who reached stardom in the final years of the silent film era.

 She was referred to as "a blond, blue-eyed Latin" and "the girl with the most beautiful face in Hollywood" in the 1920s.
-She retired from acting in 1936, but made a comeback in 1961, then she retired again.
+She retired from acting in 1936, made a comeback in 1961, then retired again.
 Page returned to acting 35 years later in 1996 and appeared in four films in the 2000s.

 Early life

 Anita Evelyn Pomares was born on August 4, 1910, in Flushing, Queens, New York.
 Her parents were Marino Leo Pomares, who was originally from Brooklyn, and Maude Evelyn (née Mullane) Pomares.
 She had one brother, Marino Pomares Jr., who later worked for her as a gym instructor, and her mother worked as her secretary and her father as her chauffeur.
 Page's paternal grandfather, Salvador Marino Pomares, was from Cuba, and had worked as a consul in El Salvador.
 Her paternal grandmother Anna Muñoz was Venezuelan, of Castilian Spanish and French descent.